 Cold leads: starting from zero

-Cold leads haven’t engaged with your brand; they might not even know you exist.
+Because cold leads have had little to no interaction with your brand, they often don’t even know your solution exists.
 These prospects appear in your database through list purchases, trade show scans, or broad prospecting efforts, but they haven’t taken any action showing interest.

 Converting cold leads requires patience and education.
 You’re looking at 1-3% conversion rates because these prospects need extensive nurturing before they’re ready for sales conversations.
-Your approach focuses on building awareness through content marketing and broad email campaigns that gradually introduce your solution without pushing for immediate action.
+By focusing on broad awareness campaigns rather than a hard pitch, you can gradually move them toward interest.

 Warm leads: showing genuine interest